 Overview of BurmillaOS #

-BurmillaOS is our reaction of us to the End of RancherOS, which was one of the smallest and easiest ways to run docker as every process including services as udev or even syslog are running in their own containers.
+are running in their own containers.
 As the system is stripped of anything unnecessary to run docker, the resulting system is way smaller than most others of todays operating systems.

-Speaking of security, the stripping of unneeded components also greatly reduces the ammount of work going into security patching and other maintenance tasks.
+Speaking of security, the stripping of unneeded components also greatly reduces the amount of work going into security patching and other maintenance tasks.
 This is possible because, with Docker, users typically package all necessary libraries into their containers.
 As it is a total shame to see RancherOS vanish into thin air (read: end of life / maintenance), we decided to pick up where they left by still including the latest version of Docker to allow users to take the advantage of the latest Docker capabilities and fixes.

 Unlike the big players, BurmillaOS boots very quick and is nearly instantly ready to fire up your container workloads.